alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 * I wrote a book on Git in Chinese and sent copies to Junio and Linus 10 years ago.

-## The secret of git success
+## The secret of Git's success

 Git is the best choice of SCM and becomes the infrastructure for many popular source code management platforms.
-So what is the secret behind Git's successful story?
+What is the secret behind Git's success?

 Linus, the founder of Git and Linux, revealed the secret of Git's success in an interview on Git's 10th anniversary:

 > The big thing about distributed source control is that it makes one of the main issues with SCM’s go away – the politics around “who can make changes.”

-The keyword in the above sentence is "politics".
-When using traditional SCM, administrators could only add write permissions of a project to core members, so that lots of potential contributors could not make contributions to the project freely, and that's not good for open source software.
+The keyword in the above statement is "politics".
+When using traditional SCM, administrators could only add write permissions to core members, so that lots of potential contributors could not make contributions to the project freely, and that's not good for open-source software.

 The distributed nature of Git makes it possible for a project to have a more flexible workflow.
 Not only core members but also read-only users can contribute to the project in a more elegant way.
-For example, GitHub invented a "Fork + Pull Request" development model, which is the most classic and widely used workflow so far.
-Instead of pushing the commits directly to a branch of the remote repository, a contributor can push his/her commits to his/her own forked fully controlled repository and create a code review (Pull Request) later using the web interface.
+For example, GitHub invented a "Fork + Pull Request" development model, which is the most classic and widely-used workflow so far.
+Instead of pushing the commits directly to a branch of the remote repository, a contributor can push his/her commits to his/her own forked fully-controlled repository and create a code review (Pull Request) later via the web interface.

-## The two most commonly used Git workflow
+## The two most commonly-used Git workflow

 There are two popular Git workflows that are introduced by GitHub and Gerrit.
 The two workflows have these common features:

-1. Have a simpler authorization model for repositories.
-Do not need to add write permissions to developers one by one; for read-only users can contribute to repositories.
+1. A simpler authorization model for repositories.
+Do not need to add write permissions to developers one by one; All read-only users can make contributions to repositories.

-2. Improve code quality by code review.
+2. High code quality because of code review.
 Contributors create code reviews instead of push commits to branch directly.

-3. Have a simpler branch model.
+3. A simpler branch model.
 Do not need to create a feature branch as a temporary place to create a code review.

-{{< figure src="/images/agit-flow/github-gerrit-comparation-en.png" width="750" caption="Fig: Comparations of GitHub and Gerrit" >}}
+{{< figure src="/images/agit-flow/github-gerrit-comparisons-en.png" width="750" caption="Fig: Comparisons of GitHub and Gerrit" >}}

 Differences between these two workflows:

-1. Different UI for code review.
+1. Different models for code review.

     Code review in GitHub is called "pull request", and each feature has a pull request.